Germany, Germany: What to pack, what to wear, and when to go [2023]

 Comfort + Essentials

-A plug adapter that supports outlet types C and F. Make sure to find the right kind.
-A lot of adapters currently being sold are simply plug changers and require your electronics to change the voltage themselves.
-If yours can't do that they could burn up.
-This one should be appropriate for most areas.
+A plug adapter that supports outlet types C and F. Check that you find the correct kind.
+The vast majority of adapters that you can buy are simply plugs and require your electronics to convert the voltage themselves.
+If your devices can't do that they could get fried.
+This one works in most areas.

 A great choice is this one